schemathesis/schemathesis/docs/extending.rst

 - Schema.
 Used only for specific schema instance;
 - Test.
 Used only for a particular test function;

-To register a new hook function, you need to use special decorators - ``register`` for global and schema-local hooks and ``apply`` for test-specific ones:
+To register a new hook function, you need to use special decorators - ``hook`` for global and schema-local hooks and ``hooks.apply`` for test-specific ones:

 .. code:: python